 As a suburban and semi-rural zone, Moreton Bay is dominated by family homes.
 While house sales in the last quarter didn’t reach the levels of the densely packed Brisbane City LGA, to the south, sales volumes were higher in Moreton Bay than in all of the other LGAs that border the capitol district.
 The rental market for houses is particularly strong in Moreton Bay.

-Brisbane City saw a small price fall of 0.61 percent on a sales volume of 567 houses, compared to an average price increase of 3.05 percent recorded over 312 house sales in Moreton Bay.
-The closest comparison to Moreton Bay lies just to the north in the Sunshine Coast LGA, which had a price increase of 3.63 percent on average from the sale of 287 houses.
+In Q4 2019 Brisbane City saw a small price fall of 0.61 percent in YoY Capital Growth on a sales volume of 567 houses, compared to an average price increase of 3.05 percent recorded over 312 house sales in Moreton Bay.
+The closest comparison to Moreton Bay lies just to the north in the Sunshine Coast LGA,.
+It had a price increase of 3.63 percent on average from the sale of 287 houses.
 Glamorous Gold Coast City to the south of the Brisbane area is more influenced by the property markets in Sydney and Melbourne, being a vacation home destination for residents of the big cities of the south.
 Prices there fell slightly by 0.03 percent on the sale of 417 houses.
-The worst price performance in the immediate vicinity of Brisbane occurred in Logan City, where prices fell by 1.64 percent in the last quarter with sales of 188 houses.
+The worst price performance in the immediate vicinity of Brisbane occurred in Logan City.
+There prices fell by 1.64 percent in the last quarter with sales of 188 houses.

 the Gold Coast LGA had a significant number of unit sales.
-Those iconic views of high-rise ocean-front blocks tell us that this district is a hotbed of activity in the market for units and there were 207 units sold in that LGA during the last quarter.
+Those iconic views of high-rise ocean-front blocks tell us that this district is a hotbed of activity in the market for units.
+There were 207 units sold in that LGA during the last quarter of 2019.
 However, the average price of sold units in Gold Coast City fell slightly, by 0.3 percent.

 Although rents have risen over the past year, the cost of buying property to let is also on an upward trend.
 This situation puts a squeeze on yields.
 Although capital values will continue in positive territory.